 - Multiplier – Enter the Price Multiplier for the role.
 If you leave it blank, a default multiplier of 1 will be used.
 Prices are determined for each role by the Base Price multiplied by the Price Multiplier.

 - Tax Exempt – The options are “Yes” or “No” or “Default”.
 Default will use the regular WooCommerce settings, unless you are also using the Wholesale Ordering plugin and have the role set to be treated as admin, in which case “Default” will use the Wholesale Ordering settings.
 “Yes” makes the role tax exempt, while “No” explicitly makes the role taxable.
 Role settings can be overridden by individual user settings.
 If taxes are globally disabled in WooCommerce, then these settings do not matter.
+NOTE: When using Wholesale Ordering with additional roles set to be treated as wholesale in User Role Pricing, if you want some roles to be tax exempt, taxes must first be enabled in the Wholesale Ordering settings (meaning that the default Wholesale Customer role that Wholesale Ordering creates will not be tax except).
+Then, you can create additional roles and set them to be treated as wholesale, and use this Tax Exempt setting to override the Wholesale Ordering setting, by setting it to “NO” for the new wholesale roles that you want to be tax exempt.

 - Disable Shipping – Settings and operation are the same as for Tax Exempt, except that this setting determines if shipping should be calculated for the role.
 Shipping calculations need to be enabled in WooCommerce for this to have any effect.